Antonis Papadopoulos Stadium

 The Antonis Papadopoulos Stadium (Στάδιο «Αντώνης Παπαδόπουλος») is a football stadium in Larnaca, Cyprus.
-It has a current seating capacity of 10230 and has been the home stadium of Anorthosis Famagusta since its completion in 1986.
+It has a current seating capacity of 10230 and has been the temporary home stadium of Anorthosis Famagusta since its completion in 1986.

 History

-The ground is the home of Anorthosis Famagusta FC and bears the name of an Anorthosis benefactor.
+The ground is the temporary home of Anorthosis Famagusta FC and bears the name of an Anorthosis benefactor.
 The initial capacity of the ground was about 6,000 but gradually increased over the years to 10,230.
 After a major recondition in 1997, capacity reduced to 9,230 (all seated).
 In 2005 the east stand was named the 'Quality Stand' after the club's main sponsor.
 The Quality Stand is a two-storey affair which holds the newly built VIP boxes (upper storey), press room, dressing rooms, bar, etc.

 In 2006, the stadium went through another reconditioning, including the building of VIP boxes in the upper section of west stand, the launching of the automatic ticketing issue and entrance system, and the replacement of the metal front fence with clear plexiglass for security reasons and for maximum field view.
 Also some other facilities are offered in the west standm such as new restrooms, bar, and fans' shop.
 After new work on the stadium in 2008, the capacity has increased to 9,230.